Doodleverse/segmentation_gym/README.md

 * continue to refine data and train models for existing dataset examples
 * eventually ... some form of a graphical user interface
 * adaptive learning: rank validation imagery by loss (label those with highest loss)
+* add "2D" NIR sentinel exmaple
+* more than 4 bands will require removing all decode_png and encode_png, replacing with a format that can support >4 bands